 You can easily deal without any HDTV calibration, since most modern HDTV sets have settings already adjusted to different types of TV shows.
 In addition, some higher-end HDTVs are built with sensors inside that take measurements of the environment and adjust the settings accordingly.
 For example, an HDTV might measure how much light is in the room and adjust the brightness or contrast of the picture to give the best possible image.

 Still if you do decide to calibrate and you opt not to have a professional technician do it for you, you can calibrate your HDTV by purchasing a calibration DVD ($20) and proceed with its instructions.

 6. How is it possible to record HDTV?

 There are two ways to record HDTV broadcast depending on what HDTV set you have.
 Some modern HDTVs already have the option to video recording, so you just need to input a USB stick in order to save recordings.
 If your HDTV can boast of such a function, you’ll have to buy an additional equipment – a hard disk recorder, DVD recorder with ATSC tuner, Blu-ray recorder.

 7. How to convert HDTV to other video format?

 HDTV recordings are usually saved in specific HD formats which are hardly reproduced by common video players, so you can’t de without re-encoding.
 To convert HDTV to other format, follow our guide “How to convert HD video” with Freemake Video Converter.
-It supports all popular HD video formats and lets transform them into AVI, MKV, MP4, WMV without HD quality loss.
+It supports all popular HD video formats and lets transform them into AVI, MKV, WMV, AVCHD to MP4 without HD quality loss.